-- From the menu Nav 1 ▷ Waypoint List - Or just by gesture.
+- From the menu Nav 1 ▷ Waypoint List

+- From the task editor, menu Nav 1 ▷ Task and selecting a waypoint and open the details.

+- Or just by gesture.

 The waypoint selector comprises a set of optional filters on the left side of the page, and a list of matching waypoints on the right.
 There are several filters available, which may be used together, individually or not at all.